3loop/loop-decoder/packages/transaction-decoder/README.md

 `AbiStore` accepts an array of strategies that are used to resolve the ABI from third-party APIs in case the store is missing the ABI.
 If an ABI is successfully resolved, it is then cached in the store.

-Loop Decoder provides 4 strategies out of the box:
+Loop Decoder provides 5 strategies out of the box:

 -   `EtherscanStrategyResolver` - resolves the ABI from Etherscan
 -   `SourcifyStrategyResolver` - resolves the ABI from Sourcify
 -   `FourByteStrategyResolver` - resolves the ABI from 4byte.directory
 -   `OpenchainStrategyResolver` - resolves the ABI from Openchain
+-   `BlockscoutStrategyResolver` - resolves the ABI from Blockscout

 You can create your own strategy by implementing the `GetContractABIStrategy` Effect RequestResolver.